 The Fraser Rose Medal is awarded annually to the candidate who, having completed all elements of MRCGP and concluded their training before 31 August, has demonstrated outstanding performance to the MRCGP panel.
 The award is usually made at the College’s Annual General Meeting the following November.

-Due to the Covid 19 pandemic, the MRCGP this year has been adjusted.
+Due to the COVID-19 pandemic, the MRCGP was adjusted.
 The RCA (Recorded Consultation Assessment) currently replaces the CSA.
 The disruption to WBPA has led to modifications in its requirements.*

 The rules for awarding the Fraser Rose Medal have been adjusted accordingly.
 With effect from September 2020, and until further notice, the Assessment and Curriculum Development Committee will nominate a candidate to the College’s Awards Committee in accordance with the following criteria and processes: